 If you use a specialty font, it will only look correct in the final presentation if the font is also installed on the computer showing the final presentation.
 You can send fonts as separate attachments, if you’d like.
 Otherwise, you should limit yourself to fonts that are common to most machines.
 Really common.
 Like, everyone has them..

 You get one slide.
 Just one.
-The presentation you send (on disk or via e-mail) should be exactly one slide long.
+The presentation you send (through the link provided) should be exactly one slide long.

 If you assign a background to the slide, do not select “apply to all.”
 Do not use a master slide design.
 Create your one slide from scratch, as a standalone.
 A presentation of one.